m1c0l/photoessay/README.md

 - open the build directory in your browser (i.e., run your build's `index.html`) as http://localhost:9000 using [BrowserSync](https://www.browsersync.io/), a cross-browser testing tool
 - watch your development files for changes, and when one of them does, run the task to update the build. e.g., when you change a CSS file, gulp will copy that over to the build and use BrowserSync to automatically reload your browsers to reflect the changes you made

-For more details, see `gulpfile.js`
+For more details, see `gulpfile.js`.
+When you're ready to deploy, simply upload the `app/build` directory to your website.

 ### Image data